 Imagine this scenario.
 You get a divorce from your spouse.
 Alimony is not included in the divorce arrangement.
 Weeks later, you find that you have trouble affording groceries and other necessities.
 You may wonder whether you can request alimony.
 The short answer is yes, you can request alimony even after the court finalized your divorce.

 This can get complicated, though.
-In that case, you can entrust your situation to the alimony attorneys at Charlotte Christian Law.
+In that case, you can entrust your situation to the alimony attorneys at The Law Offices of Charlotte Christian and Associates.
 We aim to secure the funds you need to maintain your quality of life.

 Getting Alimony Is Not Gender Specific